circonus-labs/circonus-cookbook/README.md

         # Timeout in seconds for API HTTP requests
         :timeout => 10,

+        # Set this to false to treat API errors as warnings, continuing the chef run.
+        # Not all errors can be ignored.
+        :halt_on_error => true,

         # The remaining attrs are a convenience, for creating checks/metrics/rules from node attributes.
         # this tree gets interpreted by the circonus::default recipe